Whitin Machine Works: Whitinsville

-In 1831, Paul Whitin's third son John Crane Whitin designed and had patented a new cotton picker machine that outperformed others in the previous mills.
-This was to be first of other successive inventions that would establish the Whitin Machine Works as a great textile machinery company.
+In 1831, Paul Whitin's third son, John Crane Whitin, designed and patented a new cotton picker machine that outperformed those used in previous mills.
+This was the first in the series of inventions that would establish the Whitin Machine Works as a major textile machinery company.

-In 1847, the Whitins built "The Shop," which consisted of a new textile production area that was four times larger than the brick mill.
+In 1847, the Whitins built "The Shop," which consisted of a new textile production area, four times larger than the brick mill.
 It contained machine shops, foundries, and other specialized structures.